 To help prevent an out break of GYRODACTYLUS SALARIS, which has had catastrophic effects on some foreign rivers, all rods fishing must complete a Gyrodactylus declaration form on arrival at the fishery.
 This states that either you have not used your fishing tackle abroad in the last three months, or you have done so and had it properly sterilised; or you have fished and NOT had it sterilised.
 In the latter case, you must agree to sterilisation taking place before you start fishing and accept that there may be some delay in getting this organised as this cannot be carried out at the beat.

 - All anglers must report to Gary Harkin, Head Ghillie, before fishing.
-Anglers should meet at the top fishing hut at 08.30 ready to start fishing at 09.00.
+Anglers should meet at the top fishing hut at 08.45 ready to start fishing at 09.00.
+No motor homes/caravans allowed.
 Please call Gary if you expect to be late on: 07746 528462.

 - Fishing is from 9.00am – 5.00pm, with the exception of lunchtime which is 1pm – 2pm.

 - There are generally up to 8 rods available for let with the house retaining 2 rods which may be fished periodically.
-Boat fishing may be available at the discretion of the ghillie.
 Please note that the standard ghillie service is included in our prices.
-A personal ghillie service may be available at an extra cost of £100 + VAT per day, boat hire may be available at extra cost of £100 + VAT per day; both are subject to availability and must be booked in advance.
+A personal ghillie service may be available at an extra cost of £110+VAT per day which must be booked in advance.